-You’ll need to provide evidence of recent study, professional development or work experience, as well as demonstrate an understanding of the operating department practitioner profession and patient care delivery in the perioperative setting.
+You’ll need to provide evidence of recent study, professional development or work experience, as well as demonstrate an understanding of healthcare professional standards, the operating department practitioner profession and patient care delivery in the perioperative setting.

 Qualifications gained outside England and Wales will be assessed on an individual basis according to guidance by the Health and Care Professions Council (HCPC).

-If your application is successfully short-listed, then you’ll be asked to attend an interview.
+If your application is successfully shortlisted, then you’ll be asked to attend an interview.
 The interview process will involve face-to-face interviews with academic staff, practice staff and service users.
-You’ll also be assessed on your values, behaviours, communication and problem solving skills, and undertake a numeracy and literacy assessment.
-We’re seeking students who can demonstrate commitment to a health care career, who have excellent communication skills and who are caring, compassionate and courageous.
+You’ll also be assessed on your values, behaviours, communication and problem-solving skills, and undertake a numeracy and literacy assessment.
+We’re seeking students who can demonstrate a commitment to a health care career, who have excellent communication skills and who are caring, compassionate and assertive.

-If you’re successful at the interview stage, you’ll be asked to undergo occupational health screening and a DBS check.
+If you’re successful at the interview stage, you’ll be asked to undergo occupational health screening and a Disclosure and Barring Service (DBS) check.